VuiMuich/leftwm_wiki/Config.md

 ## IncreaseMainWidth

-Increases the width of the currently focused window.
+Increases the width of the main window.

 Example: